Global Debt

 What is the relevance of Debt for Australia?

 For households, this is where it gets more personal.
-For example, Australia’s debt to income ratio is the second highest worldwide, and reached a high of 129.3% in 2020 which is well above developed economies.
+For example, Australia’s debt-to-income ratio is the second-highest worldwide, and reached a high of 129.3% in 2020, which is well above that of developed economies.
 See Table below.

-Australians are wealthier on paper, as asset growth has outpaced liability growth, which are principally property mortgages.
-Our liability-to-asset ratio has improved significantly in the last decade, now under 40% from around 50% ten years ago.
+Australians are wealthier on paper, as asset growth has outpaced liability growth, which is principally property mortgages.
+Our liability-to-asset ratio has improved significantly in the last decade, to under 40% from around 50% ten years ago.

-The risk of this is it opens up vulnerability to asset price changes or a rise in the cost of debt which we are seeing at present.
-Time will tell and we have been buffered by a lot of stimulus which has taken some air out of the tyres.
+The risk of this is that it opens up vulnerability to asset price changes or a rise in the cost of debt, which we are seeing at present.
+We have been buffeted by a lot of stimulus, which has taken some air out of the tyres.

 Final Thoughts

-- Economies need to balance the need for economic stimulus with an understanding of impact on long term economic growth, inflation and gearing levels.
+- Economies need to balance the need for economic stimulus with an understanding of the impact on long-term economic growth, inflation and gearing levels.

-- Economies need to stress test their ability to take on and service debt, if their traditional income sources are challenged in the longer term.
-Think climate change and commodities as an example.
+- Economies need to stress test their ability to take on and service debt if their traditional income sources are challenged in the longer term.
+Climate change and commodities are examples.

-- Consider building the financial literacy of the population; debt looks much more attractive to people without financial education - e.g. property schemes or similar that might encourage asset buying in peak markets.
+- Consider building the financial literacy of the population as debt looks much more attractive to people without financial education - e.g. property schemes or similar that might encourage asset buying in peak markets.